monsterlane/codeigniter3-app/README.md

 ## features

-* HMVC like folder structure (controllers are in folders, views and assests are in controller folders, models are all in one folder for convenience)
+* HMVC like folder structure (controllers are in folders, views and assets are in controller folders, models are all in one folder for convenience)
 * Automatic client side includes (controller/assets/js/script.js and controller/assets/css/style.css)
 * Automatic client side module binding (with inheritance)
 * Automatic css/js merging/minify/caching by group (system, controller level)